atick-faisal/label-studio/docs/source/guide/security.md

 ### Secure database access

-Label Studio does not permit direct access to the internal databases from the app to prevent SQL injection attacks and other data exfiltration attempts.
+Annotation Hub does not permit direct access to the internal databases from the app to prevent SQL injection attacks and other data exfiltration attempts.

 Instead, the app uses URIs to access the data stored in the database.
-These URIs can only be accessed by the Label Studio labeling interface and API because the requests to retrieve the data using those URIs are verified and proxied by Basic Authentication headers.
+These URIs can only be accessed by the Annotation Hub labeling interface and API because the requests to retrieve the data using those URIs are verified and proxied by Basic Authentication headers.

 All specific object properties that are exposed with a REST API are added to an allowlist.
 The API endpoints can only be accessed with specific HTTP verbs and must be accessed by browser-based clients that implement a proper Cross-Origin Resource Sharing (CORS) policy.
 API tokens are user-specific and can be reset at any time.